But one thing divides us more than anything else:

 If we're taking sides, though, there are a few fundamentals:

 Anecdotes.
 Everyone has their own experiences.
 The problem though, is that everyone has their own experiences.
 When deciding policy, the truth is that your experience doesn't matter.
 Your personal feelings towards dogs don't matter.
 Your (irrational) fear of improbable harm doesn't matter.
-We need to divorce our personal preferences and look to the effect of the policy--where the individual is dead and the hive controls.
+We need to divorce our personal preferences and look to the effect of the policy--where the individual is dead and we do what is best for all.

-"Where the hive controls?
+"Where we all decide?
 Like, democracy?"
 No. This is not mob rule by the majority.
 Remember, the problem is that people are selfish.
 A majority of people could want all dogs leashed in all public settings, but that may not be what's best for us.

 If there's a human demographic with a higher crime rate, we don't arbitrarily make different laws for that demographic so that others feel superficially more secure, even if that demographic is a minority, and doing so would increase the security of the majority.
 We've done that--let fear of the majority drive us.
 Not long ago, a majority of Americans supported FDRs internment of Japanese-Americans (I am not saying that dogs are like Japanese-Americans--it's an analogy, not an equivalence).
 It was wrong then.
 It's wrong now.
 51% of people being selfish should not be rewarded.